Entity Name Consistency

 Description

-- Choose one canonical capitalisation for your brand name and apply it everywhere in headings and body copy.
+- Pick one canonical capitalisation for your brand name and use it everywhere, in headings and body copy alike.

-- Rewrite H2 section openers that start with "It", "This", or "They" to name the subject explicitly in the first sentence.
+- Rewrite any H2 opener starting with "It", "This", or "They" so the first sentence names the subject outright.

-- Keep each section's opening sentence understandable on its own, as if a reader landed there directly from a search.
+- Make each section's opening sentence readable cold, as if someone landed there straight from a search.

-- Remember each brand variant costs 15 points and each anaphoric opening costs 10 — fixing the most frequent offenders first recovers the most score.
+- Each brand variant costs 15 points and each anaphoric opening costs 10, so start with the most frequent offenders — that recovers the most score.

 - Re-scan and check the